Can you explain how this card trick works?

 happens in general.

-Repeat this for a number of your choice from the second row.
+Repeat this for one of the remaining numbers in the second row.

 Here is an example:

-Will the result be the same if you choose different numbers to
+What if you choose different numbers to circle?